ginstrom/intelligence-horizon-novel/chapters/10_the-million-year-vigil.md

 Most followed the same progression.
 Augmentation led to expansion.
 Expansion led to detachment.
 Detachment led to that characteristic expression of calm and peace—followed by departure into whatever realm awaited beyond human comprehension.
 Some exceptional individuals lasted longer.

-Lyra arrived in my third millennium, a young artist whose augmentation unlocked perceptions beyond normal human range.
+Lyra arrived at the 100,000-year mark, a young artist whose augmentation unlocked perceptions beyond normal human range.
 She could see colors that had no names, hear harmonies in the wind that spoke of mathematical relationships underlying reality itself.
 Her paintings began as recognizable landscapes but evolved into abstract expressions of concepts I could barely grasp despite my own enhanced capabilities.

 "Do you see it?" she would ask, stepping closer to canvases that seemed to shift and flow with their own inner light.
 She'd trace patterns in the air with paint-stained fingers, her hand moving as if following invisible currents.
 "The pattern beneath the pattern?
 The way consciousness creates reality by observing it?"